Brookfield Aviation: History

-In 2007, the company conducted its first business tour of China, establishing relationships with airlines such as Hainan Airlines, Air China, Shanghai Airlines, and China Eastern.
-From 2009 to 2015, Brookfield Aviation established the Brookfield Aviation Foundation, raising funds for charitable causes.
-In 2010, Brookfield Aviation, in collaboration with Nouvelair Tunisie, established the Safe Flight Academy in Tunisia.
+In 2007, the company conducted its first business tour of China, establishing relationships with airlines such as Hainan Airlines, Air China, Shanghai Airlines, and China Eastern, and opened an office in Beijing.
+These relationships continued for many years, terminating only due to the Covid pandemic which had first affected China.
+From 2009 to 2015, Brookfield Aviation established the Brookfield Aviation Foundation, raising over £250,000 for charitable causes.
+In 2010, Brookfield Aviation, in collaboration with Nouvelair Tunisie, established Safe Flight Academy in Tunisia.
+This is now known as The Aviator Institute (TAI), in partnership with Airbus Flight Academy to deliver the Airbus ab initio pilot training programme in Tunisia.

 Between 2012 and 2013, Brookfield expanded its reach in the Asia Pacific region, acquiring new clients from national airlines in Cambodia, Indonesia, Malaysia, Vietnam, Laos, and Myanmar.
 By this time, more than 2,500 pilots and engineers were operating under Brookfield contracts.
 In June 2015, co-founder Bernie Duffield died, and David George became the sole director of Brookfield Aviation and began building a new management team.
 In 2016, four new Brookfield companies were incorporated, including Brookfield Leasing, A.M.E., Far East, and Education.
 In February 2016, the first edition of Brookfield Aviation News was published, and in 2017, the inaugural "British Aviation Experience" event took place.
+This is a residential course in the U.K. for 14-18 year olds looking to take their first steps in an aviation career.
+Students have attended from the USA, Argentina, Hong Kong, India, South Africa and all over Europe.

-From 2016 to 2024, Brookfield continued to expand its teams in Colombia, Vietnam, India, and other countries.
+From 2016 to 2025, Brookfield continued to expand its teams in Colombia, Vietnam, India, and other countries.
 New clients during this period included British Airways, DHL, Avianca, Bombardier, Royal Jordanian, Lufthansa Technik, Turkish Airlines, and numerous airlines in the USA.

-The COVID-19 pandemic in 2020–2021 led to widespread contract cancellations or suspensions, with most employees working remotely during that period.
+The COVID-19 pandemic in 2020–2021 led to widespread contract cancellations and suspensions, with most employees working remotely during that period.
+However, the recovery of the industry post-Covid was rapid, and Brookfield continued to expand.
 In 2023, Brookfield Leasing transitioned into Brookfield Aviation Finance, with new projects in aviation business sales, mergers and acquisitions, and aviation investment.
+Future programmes include supporting the expanding UAS market by recruiting certified drone pilots and operators for inspection, survey, cargo, and security operations, alongside Brookfield’s core business.